 My single-session virtual programs last about 55 minutes.
 We can use whichever platform you are working with in school or in distance learning.
 I’m also offering a limited amount of FREE classroom story times.
 Information on how to sign up is below.

-Latinx History Month/ National Library Week Program (for k-5th)
+(Perfect for Latinx History Month/ National Library Week/ Children’s Book Week)

 Celebrate Latinx History Month (any month of the year) by hosting a virtual visit with Pura Belpré Honor-winning author, Anika Aldamuy Denise, author of Planting Stories: The Life of Librarian and Storyteller Pura Belpré.

 - For K-2 What makes a good storyteller?
 Learn about trailblazing Latina librarian, author, storyteller, and puppeteer Pura Belpré—who told stories in English and Spanish.
 See an example of puppets based on two well-known characters from Latin American folklore (and one of Belpré’s most beloved books) Pérez and Martina.
 Explore common characteristics of folktales from Puerto Rico and other Caribbean countries. *Optional post-visit activity: puppet making for storytelling performances.